Exalsted/Iridium-Client/README.md

    - Yes.

 ## Credits
-Azure client was developed by [Danilo](https://github.com/Azureeee/), using the custom fonts API made by [Halalaboos](https://github.com/Huzuni/).
+Iridium client was developed by [Danilo](https://github.com/Azureeee/), using the custom fonts API made by [Halalaboos](https://github.com/Huzuni/).

 ## Download
-You can download Azure on our [Youtube](https://www.youtube.com/channel/UCfR7Grb3NE9UCexwgsGh6qw/) channel.
+You can download Iridium on our [Youtube](https://www.youtube.com/channel/UCfR7Grb3NE9UCexwgsGh6qw/) channel.

 ## Reports
 Please, if you encounter any problem with the client, report it [here](https://github.com/Azureeee/Azure-Client/issues/), as descriptive as possible.